bastien707/public-java-vault/Kotlin.md

+- More functional programming than Java
+- Null safety
+- More concise syntax
+- No checked exceptions
+- 100% interoperable with Java
+- We can extend functions. (like in DE extend JWT methods to get username etc.)

 Both Kotlin and Java compile to bytecode that runs on the JVM, which means they have similar performance characteristics.
 ### Null safety